 A Sprint is a timebox.
 In history, from sunrise till sunset, the wars happened as a timebox.
 During those ancient times, two groups fight each other from dawn till dusk.
 They will then take a break to reflect on the progress made and also on how they waged war.

-A Sprint is something like that when you are building solutions to complex problems.
+A Sprint is something like that when building solutions to complex problems.
 Sprints are short safe-to-fail experiments to uncover problem/solution fit iteratively.
-The Goal of the Sprint is to create a Product Increment that will help the product teams understand that they are building the right product.
+The Goal of Sprint is to create a Product Increment that will help the product teams understand that they are building the right product.

 You can name a Sprint as 0 or 1, Stem or root, Arnold or Stallone, the goal of the Sprint is to build a working product increment.